oils-for-unix/oils/doc/help-index.md

 - this should be turned GREEN?
 -->

-This is the online version of Oil's `help`.
-The linked help topics below are divided into groups and sections.
+This is the online help for the OSH language.
+The help topic links below are divided into groups and sections.

 For example, typing `help if` in the shell shows you how to use the `if`